· · 4 min read

 What Is EWOT?

-Exercise With Oxygen Therapy (EWOT) is the practice of performing moderate cardiovascular exercise while breathing high-concentration oxygen — typically above 90% — delivered through a reservoir-and-mask system.
-The combination of physical exertion and elevated oxygen creates conditions that push oxygen deeper into tissues than breathing alone can achieve.
+Exercise With Oxygen Therapy (EWOT) is the practice of performing moderate cardiovascular exercise while breathing oxygen-enriched air through a reservoir-and-mask system.
+The combination of exercise and oxygen-rich breathing increases circulation and oxygen delivery more effectively than breathing oxygen at rest alone.

-Most treatment approaches for Bartonella target the bacteria directly — antibiotics, herbal antimicrobials, and similar interventions.
+Most Bartonella treatment approaches target the organism directly.
 EWOT works differently: it targets the environment Bartonella depends on to survive and spread.

 Bartonella requires hypoxic endothelial cells to activate HIF-1 and drive angiogenesis.
-Remove the hypoxia, and the mechanism collapses.
-EWOT introduces high-volume oxygen directly into those endothelial cells, reversing the low-oxygen state, and downregulating HIF-1.
-Without HIF-1 activation, Bartonella cannot stimulate new endothelial cell production.
-It cannot expand its territory.
-The feedback loop is broken.
+Remove the hypoxia and the mechanism weakens.
+EWOT introduces high-volume oxygen into circulation while exercise increases delivery to tissues, helping counter the low-oxygen state Bartonella depends on.

 EWOT Systems